Malfoy/BCALM/README.md

 Output
 =====

-Each line is a simple path of the de Bruijn graph, in a similar format as the input.
+Each line is a simple path of the de Bruijn graph, in lowercase.

 License
 =======